 We don’t need to take the giant leap all at one time.
 For a future mission, after we demonstrate that we can get to the moon and get a lander to work, we can then have them both dock with the Gateway.

-Bottom line: NASA has selected 18 astronauts from its corps to form what it’s calling the Artemis Team.
-Two members of this team are expected to become the first American man and woman to return to the moon since 1972.
-The first Artemis mission – an uncrewed test mission known as Artemis 1 – is still expected to launch in November 2021.
-The Artemis program aims to carry humans back to the moon and eventually onwards to Mars.
+Meanwhile, in early December 2020, NASA announced that it has selected 18 astronauts from its corps to form what it’s calling the Artemis Team.
+Two of these astronauts are expected to become the first American man and woman to return to the moon since 1972.
+NASA said then it will announce flight assignments for astronauts later, pulling from the Artemis Team.

 Lia Rovira is a Physics graduate and Editorial Assistant of EarthSky, contributing also as a field correspondent with a long-time passion for space exploration that began early in her college career.
 She started her blog SkyFeed in 2018, which earned a mention in Feedspot’s “Top 50 Space Blogs to Follow," has been published in Smore Magazine, and led her to launch a communications career in tandem with her planetary passion.
 She currently resides in Southern California with her fiancé and small pug pup.